a572251465/n-components/packages/n-wrapper/README-en.md

 ## more

 > we are committed to packaging each component separately as a library, providing more possibilities.
-If there are more responses, please issue the author in a timely manner
+If there are more needs, please issue the author in a timely manner